paulbradshaw/MED7373-Data-Journalism/js/sortable.md

 There is more than one theme.
 If you are going to try a different one, remember you will need to change both the CSS file being imported, and the `class` attribute of the table that it affects.

+## Linking to the JavaScript & CSS on Codepen

+*If you are using Codepen*: Click on **Settings** and in the window that appears select the **JS** view.
+In the *Add External Scripts/Pens* section paste this URL: `https://cdnjs.cloudflare.com/ajax/libs/sortable/0.8.0/js/sortable.min.js`

+Switch to the section headed **CSS** and scroll down to *Add External Stylesheets/Pens* then paste this URL into the empty box: `https://cdnjs.cloudflare.com/ajax/libs/sortable/0.8.0/css/sortable-theme-light.css`.

 ## Test it out

 Once you've made those changes, save (or commit, if using GitHub Pages) your changes, and test the results.
-However, note that changes do not show immediately live at your github.io address - you may have to wait a few minutes.
+(However, note that changes do not show immediately live at your github.io address - you may have to wait a few minutes.)

 Tip: The article [Design Better Data Tables](https://uxdesign.cc/design-better-data-tables-4ecc99d23356) outlines a number of ways to improve the usability of your tables.